utkuearas/tensorTools/README.md

 Tensor Tools contain:

-l.
-MobileNets Bottleneck Blocks
+1. MobileNets Bottleneck Blocks
-  l.
-MobileNetV1 Block
+  1. MobileNetV1 Block
-  l.
-MobileNetv2 Block
+  2. MobileNetv2 Block
-l.
-SqueezeNet Blocks
+2. SqueezeNet Blocks
-  l.
-Fire Module
+  1. Fire Module
-l.
-ResNet Blocks
+3. ResNet Blocks
-  l.
-Residual Block
+  1. Residual Block

 ## What is advantage of using tensorTools library ?

-l.
-Building models quickly
+1. Building models quickly
-l.
-Easy To Use
+2. Easy To Use
-l.
-Flexibility ( You can change some parameters in ready methods such as kernel size )
+3. Flexibility ( You can change some parameters in ready methods such as kernel size )